 '''

-restoreconfig [-y|-n] -f url restoreconfig -h
+restoreconfig [-y|-n] - f url

+restoreconfig -h

 '''

-- -h displays help for this command. - -y does not prompt for confirmation. - -n does not execute this command if confirmation is required. - -f specifies a URL, which must use the FTP protocol.
+-n does not execute this command if confirmation is required.

+-f specifies a URL, which must use the FTP protocol.

 url is the directory containing the data files.
 The URL must point to a directory and not a file.
 Examples are: